alexfernandez/alexfernandez.github.io/2016/stridercd.md

 to improve the error message,
 which was accepted also immediately.

+### A Poltergeist

+The weirdest issue of them all was when we could not access the server.
+Fernando Sanz solved it by using Node Inspector on the Strider process, which left us all flabbergasted.
+In the end it was just an environment variable that was shadowing another.

 ## Conclusion

+StriderCD has all of the advantages of modern continuous deployment tools, but without the baggage that some of them carry.
+It also has a few sharp corners, so be careful!

 This project would not have been possible without Diego Lafuente, Juan Carlos Delgado or Fernando Sanz;